Addition to Remarks (rejoinders)

 What is the present indefinite tense? what is simple past tense?

 I plug the flower for her.
 It is in the simple present tense.
-So we use the auxiliary verb of the same tense which is “does” and “do”.
+So we use the auxiliary verbs of the same tense, “does” and “do”.

 Remarks | Agreement | Disagreement |